-Your spouse and unmarried, minor children who intend to reside with you during your study may apply for F-2 or J-2 visas.
+Your spouse and unmarried, minor children may apply for F-2 or J-2 visas.
 Although the SEVIS fee is not required, the University must issue each of them an individual I-20 or DS-2019 document to apply for their visas.
 You must provide a copy of your F-1 or M-1 visa and provide proof of relationship.
 Your minor children are permitted to attend school in the United States while accompanying you.

 Residence Halls: All freshmen & sophomores are required to reside in the university residence halls unless you qualify for an exemption.
 Look at our different housing options and complete a residence hall contract.
 Apply early to get your preferred housing option!